-The Company achieved revenues of \$111.8m in the 2013 financial year, with a pre-tax profit of \$13.1m.
-Although revenues have held up well in a difficult trading environment, earnings have been impacted by a number of factors including the mining downturn (in the Electrical division) and continued restructuring and investment for growth (in TJM).
+The company achieved revenues of \$92.4 million in the 2014 financial year, with a pre-tax profit of \$4.8 million.
+Although revenues have held up well in a difficult trading environment, earnings have been impacted by a number of factors including the mining downturn (in the Electrical division) and currency impact in TJM.
 This is discussed in more detail below.
+The Board declared an interim fully franked dividend of 3 cents in February and a final and fully franked dividend of 3 cents per share in August, giving a total of 6 cents fully franked for the year and in line with last year.